vishvAsa/sanskrit/vyAkaraNam/whitney/18_Chapter_XIV_DERIVATIVE_OR_SECONDARY_CONJUGATION.md

 b\.
 No example of the use of `i` is found in RV., and only one each in AV. (`pipatiṣa`), VS. (`jijīviṣa`), and TS. (`jigamiṣa`).
-The other examples noted in the early texts are `açiçiṣa, cikramiṣa, jigrahīṣa` (with `ī` for `i`, as elsewhere in this root), `cicariṣa, edidhiṣa, jijaniṣa, didīkṣiṣa, bibādhiṣa, ruruciṣa, vivadiṣa, vividiṣa, çiçāsiṣa, tiṣṭighiṣa, jihiṅsiṣa`: most of them are found only in ÇB.
+The other examples noted in the early texts are `aśiśiṣa, cikramiṣa, jigrahīṣa` (with `ī` for `i`, as elsewhere in this root), `cicariṣa, edidhiṣa, jijaniṣa, didīkṣiṣa, bibādhiṣa, ruruciṣa, vivadiṣa, vividiṣa, śiśāsiṣa, tiṣṭighiṣa, jihiṅsiṣa`: most of them are found only in śB.
 Stems also without the auxiliary vowel are made from roots `gam, grab, car, jīv, pat, bādh, vid`.

 1032\.
 Inflection: Present-System.
 The desiderative stem is conjugated